Eclectic Ecologist

 I am very concerned about adverse climate change and the rapid loss of biodiversity.

 Biological records are the foundation of evidence based conservation and contain the data needed to protect, restore and enhance biodiversity.
-I’m an active biological recorder and a multi-skilled, independent field ecologist with an eclectic mix of interests including ornithology, invertebrates and capped macro-fungi.
+I’m an active biological recorder and a multi-skilled, independent field ecologist with an eclectic mix of interests including ornithology, invertebrates and fungi.
 My skills are based upon more than 20 years of both voluntary and professional work, ranging from otter to veteran tree surveys.

 I wish to play my part in helping us all to understand the changing state of nature.